vk-cs/docs-public/docs/en/networks/cdn/instructions/create-resource/create-resource.md

 - [Through the CDN service interface](#creating_resource_via_cdn_service_interface).
 Use this option if you need to specify third-party [content origins](../../concepts/about) or configure SSL certificates manually.

-- [Through the bucket interface](#creating_resource_via_bucket_interface) in the Object Storage(/en/storage/s3) service.
+- [Through the bucket interface](#creating_resource_via_bucket_interface) in the VK Object Storage(/en/storage/s3) service.
 Use this option for the bucket to act as the content source.
 A corresponding CDN resource for the bucket will be automatically created, and SSL certificates will also be automatically configured.

 ## Creating resource via CDN service interface